-The school is currently recruiting a new SENDCo for 2 days a week who will support staff with planning for children with SEN, liaise with outside agencies, work with children and also be available to talk to parents.
+The school has a SENDCo for 3 days a week who will support staff with planning for children with SEN, liaise with outside agencies, work with children and also be available to talk to parents.

 If necessary, other professionals may be consulted to make an assessment (eg the educational psychologist, speech therapists and advisory teachers).
 At all stages, parents are informed and their views considered.

-Children with a statement of special educational need are supported according to the provision stated in the statement and the budget allocated to the school.
+Children with an EHCP are supported according to the provision stated in their plan and the budget allocated to the school.
 Often a learning support assistant works with them within the classroom (under the guidance of the teacher) towards the targets set on their individual education plans.